ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 deterministic;
 ```

-The next example shows how to declare a function named udfCompareNames that is given a list of names nameList and a single name myName.
+The next example shows how to declare a function that is named udfCompareNames that is given a list of names nameList and a single name myName.
 The output is a list similar to the input list, which contains only the entries from nameList similar to myName.

 ```
 /**